jonchang153/friedrichs-learning-recovery/README.md

 Training defined with weak form and strong form.

 loss.py:
-Gradient and loss functions defined, with strong form, weak form, and various types of weak form.
+Gradient and loss functions defined, with strong form, weak form, and various types of weak form. (in progress: testing various loss functions)

 data.py:
 Different H and G are defined, along with functions that compute u numerically with FDM.
 Then also computes u_t, u_x, u_xx numerically with FDM, to be used in loss functions.